MileHacker Logo

 Major Airports & Airlines

-Franjo Tuđman Airport Zagreb (ZAG) is the main international airport, situated about 17 kilometers (11 miles) to the southeast of the city center.
+Franjo Tuđman Airport Zagreb (ZAG) is the main international airport, situated about 17 kilometers (11 miles) southeast of the city center.
 It is Croatia's largest and busiest airport.
 ZAG hosts national, major European, and low-cost carriers.

 Airlines at ZAG